The Dangers of Absorbing Everything You Read

 None of those interactions could have been achieved with a closed mind or heart.
 There is an entire world to be explored beyond the one square foot of earth on which you stand and the notion that a woman cannot have the same experiences as her “male heroes” because something unspeakable is bound to happen is ridiculous.
 As previously suggested, life can be every bit as “dangerous” sitting in your air-conditioned office, typing a rebuttal piece as it is riding a motorcycle down a deserted highway in Argentina with buzzards flying overhead, counting on your demise.

 Fear is addictive.
 If you’ve ingested the emotions you’ve read or heard, your spirit of adventure be damned.
 Your life beyond your square foot of earth is guaranteed to never evolve or become enriched beyond that.
 Don’t let someone else’s irrational fears poison your curiosity to set foot abroad on your own.
 Start small…I tossed the guidebook out the window for a six-day layover in Thailand and my life will never be the same.

 In the humorous words of Ralph Waldo Emerson:

 When a resolute young fellow steps up to the great bully, the world, and takes him boldly by the beard, he is often surprised to find it comes off in his hand, and that it was only tied on to scare away the timid adventurers.

 Be bold, be brave, and forge your own path when you're ready.

 If you like what you read, you will love what you hear.
-You can download the Moterrific Podcast here on our site as well as from iTunes and Stitcher.
+You can download the Moterrific Podcast from the website, iTunes, or Stitcher.
 Follow us on Facebook, where we post odds and ends you may enjoy AND give you a head's up when new articles and episodes are released...like this satirical piece "Don't Date a Girl Who Rides a Motorcycle" or perhaps the one where a deer physically assaulted me and my innocent BMW.